-We gave the Merrell Moab 2 Mid a score of 8 in this metric, thanks to its flexible sole that allowed out of the box comfort and its wide, roomy fit.
-This mid-top hiking boot has a well-padded ankle collar that hugs the ankle and provides good support for hauling medium sized packs.
-The sole is light and flexible and allows the foot to bend freely, and the outer material, made of suede and mesh, is supple enough to be comfortable without any break in period.
+Thanks to its flexible sole that allowed out-of-the-box comfort and its wide, roomy fit, the Moab 2 Ventilator Mid got great scores in this metric.
+This mid-top hiking boot has a well-padded ankle collar that hugs the ankle and provides good support for hauling medium-sized packs.
+The sole is light and flexible and allows the foot to bend freely, and the outer material, made of suede and mesh, is supple enough to be comfortable without any break-in period.

-The included footbed is of reasonable quality, though we would recommend replacing with a more durable Superfeet or Ortholite insole like we found in the Salomon and Adidas models we reviewed.
-There is only one pair of lacing hooks in addition to the eyelets, making it harder to lace these boots with a customized, comfortable fit than it is with the Editors' Choice-winning Salomon Quest 4D 3 GTX boot.
+The included footbed is of reasonable quality, though we would recommend replacing with a more durable Superfeet or Ortholite insole like we found in some of the other models we reviewed.
+There is only one pair of lacing hooks in addition to the eyelets, making it harder to lace these boots with a customized, comfortable fit.

-The Moab 2 Mid didn't overly impress in this performance metric due to its lightweight, flexible materials that performed more like a trail running shoe than a hiking boot.
+The Moab 2 Ventilator Mid didn't overly impress in this performance metric due to its lightweight, flexible materials that performed more like a trail running shoe than a hiking boot.
 With a forefoot width of 4.66 inches, the Moab 2 is as wide as many of the other boots we reviewed and gives a wider base to prevent ankle rolling and slippage.
-However, it does not have the robust structure gained through the use of a heavier weight outer/collar material like found in the Scarpa Zodiac Plus GTX or Asolo Power Matic 200.
+However, it does not have the robust structure gained through the use of a heavier weight outer/collar material.

-We gave the Moab 2 Ventilator Mid a score of 3 out of 10 in water resistance.
+The Moab 2 Ventilator Mid earned a low score in water resistance.
 It earned this low score due to its lack of a waterproof membrane.
 Waterproof/breathable membranes like Gore-Tex are typically used in hiking boots.
 However, to gain waterproofness, breathability is often sacrificed.
-The Moab 2 is the most breathable boot in this review and is the most adept at traveling comfortably through hot and dry environments, more so than the often sweaty feeling Salomon X Ultra Mid 3.
+The Moab 2 is the most breathable boot in this review and is the most adept at traveling comfortably through hot and dry environments.
 When faced with water crossings, prepare to have wet feet.

-The Moab 2 Mid weighs 2.4 pounds per pair in size 11 US, mostly due to its use of mesh, lower density sole, and molded nylon shank.
-It is indeed lighter than beefier boots like the Quest 4D or Power Matic 200, but does not provide a notable improvement in performance over the Hoka ONE ONE Tor Ultra Hi WP which is two ounces lighter (and earned our Top Pick for Lightweight Hiking Award).
+The Moab 2 Mid weighs 2.4 pounds per pair in size 11 US, mostly due to its use of mesh, lower density sole, and a molded nylon shank.
+It is indeed lighter than beefier boots but does not provide a notable improvement in performance over our Top Pick for Lightweight Hiking.

-The Moab 2 earned a score of 5 for overall durability, tying the La Sportiva Trango TRK GTX for the low score in this review.
-In contrast, the Asolo Power Matic 200 was the most durable boot in our fleet.
-The lessened durability comes from the lower quality suede and mesh outer, which began to show wear after only days of use on rocky trails, nylon lacing eyelets that wear out quicker than metal ones, and a softer rubber compound that is less durable than the harder compounds used in other boots.
-That being said, the Trango costs $100 more, while the Asolo costs 200 additional bones.
+The Moab 2 did not demonstrate great overall durability, thus earning one of the lowest scores. here The lessened durability comes from the lower quality suede and mesh outer, which began to show wear after only days of use on rocky trails, nylon lacing eyelets that wear out quicker than metal ones, and a softer rubber compound that is less durable than the harder compounds used in other boots.
 Is the added durability worth it for your adventure?
 If not, at least the lack of durability is reflected in the Moab's wallet-friendly price.